 - “On Being Afraid of Hell: Kierkegaard and Catholicism on Imperfect Contrition,” in Kierkegaard Studies: Yearbook 2007, de Gruyter, 2007

 - “Must All Be Saved?
 A Kierkegaardian Response to Theological Universalism,” International Journal for Philosophy of Religion, 2006

 Outside the College

 Jack is a member of St. Francis de Sales Catholic Church in Holland, where he teaches in the Rite of Christian Initiation for Adults (RCIA) program for new Catholics.
 He is married to Melissa Mulder (Spanish) and has two kids, Maria and Lucas.
-He enjoys loud rock music, Chicago Cubs baseball and going to the beach with his family.
+He enjoys punk rock, kids’ sports and going to the beach with his family.